EightBitGuru/FAST-40/README.md

 ### Release v1.2 (29th September 2025)
 * Refactored startup logic so the RUNSTOP/RESTORE handler can do better breakage recovery
-* Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a full hold until released
+* Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a scroll-lock until released

+### Release v1.3 (30th October 2025)
+* Added overwrite protection so SHIFT/RUNSTOP actions trigger LOAD ERROR if there is a BASIC program in memory
+* Removed the queued LIST and RUN commands from SHIFT/RUNSTOP actions as they were not processed correctly

 # Who is 8-Bit Guru?